ikkyle/Portfolio/docs/README.md

 ## Bragging Rights:

-I play drums in an instrumental jazz/rock/funk band called The Splodeyheads, one of my life goals is to get a private pilot license, and
+I play drums in an instrumental jazz/rock/funk band called The Splodeyheads, one of my life goals is to get a private pilot license, and I'm always looking to grow my collection of strange taxidermy.

 # Past Work